 Then I re-rolled the dough out and cut out the pid lids using a 7.5cm round cutter.
 I also used a round fondant plunger to cut out little circles in the middle.

-I greased a muffin tin and lined each hole with strips of baking paper, and I filled it with the pastry bases.
+To make sure the pies didn’t stick, I greased a muffin tin and lined each hole with strips of baking paper, and I filled it with the pastry bases.

-I filled each base with the filling, then brushed some beaten egg around the edge and stuck the lids on.
+Then I filled each base with the filling, then brushed some beaten egg around the edge and stuck the lids on.
 I brushed more beaten egg over the tops.

 I baked them for 25 minutes until they were golden and bubbling.
 I removed them from the tray and let them cool as I served them cold.